Cool off with a bowl of delicious, refreshing Watermelon Sorbet ... you only need three ingredients to make this easy recipe!

 How to Make Watermelon Sorbet

+- Blend everything together.
 Add the watermelon, lime juice, and sugar to your blender.
 Process the mixture until it's smooth, then strain the puree through a fine mesh strainer, stopping occasionally to stir the liquid in the strainer and press on the pulp.
 Discard the pulp.

-Then, refrigerate the juice for at least one hour or until it's completely chilled.
+- Chill the watermelon juice.
+Refrigerate the juice for at least one hour or until it's completely chilled.

-Transfer this mixture to an airtight container, then freeze until solid, about two to four hours.
+- Freeze the sorbet.
+Transfer the mixture to an airtight container, then freeze until solid, about two to four hours.
 Then, it's time to eat ... the best part!

 Tip: most ice cream makers have an insert that requires freezing, which takes about 18 to 24 hours.
 Don't skip this step, or your sorbet will not freeze.
 If you make a lot of ice cream and frozen treats, just store the insert in your freezer.
 That way, it's ready to go whenever a craving strikes!